How to Master the Phone Interview (with Examples)

 Phone interviews can feel more casual than an in-person interview.
 Don’t fall into this trap.
 Interviewers want to see that you’re professional and can handle yourself accordingly.
-While it’s often okay to show that you have personality and a sense of humor, it’s better to not risk it by throwing in profanity, interrupting, or speaking to them like they’re just one of your friends.
+While you want to show your personality, avoid interrupting the interviewer or speaking to them like they’re just one of your friends.

-To wrap up, just remember: Nobody expects you to be a pro for your first phone interview.
-If you take the time to prepare and practice for your interview, employers will notice and you’ll be one step closer to getting an offer.
+To wrap up, just remember: If you take the time to prepare and practice for your phone interview, the interviewer will take notice—and you’ll be one step closer to getting an offer.